Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.1_ps2-6/README.md

 ### (RECOMMENDED) Post-Build "cleanup"

-If [ps2fs](../../Packages/ps2fs) was installed prior to building and installing kernel, ps2fs must be re-installed to the /lib/modules/2.2.1_ps2 directory.
+If [ps2fs](../../Packages/ps2fs) was installed prior to building and installing the kernel above, ps2fs must be re-installed to the /lib/modules/2.2.1_ps2 directory.